 Abstract nouns are active representations of thoughts, feelings and experiences after being conceived in the human mind.

-Collective noun: This is simply a noun that forms a unit, under which other entities exist.
+Collective noun (mass noun): This is simply a noun that forms a unit, under which other entities exist.
 It is a general name for a group of people or things.

 Examples: family, staff, herd, fruit, library, choir, army, government, people, crowd, mob, band, flock, bunch, crate, galaxy, forest.